Pseudoholomorphic Curves Relative to a Normal Crossings Symplectic Divisor: Compactification: Compactness

 \eIt Any non-trivial bubble would have trivial image in $D$, thus its image lives in $\ov{\cN_{X}D(c)}|_{x}$.
 This is impossible since the latter is open and there are no-marked points to stabilize such a bubble. \\

-Going back to the proof of Claim 1-Part 1, by (\ref{Ctl-Im-En_e}), (the proof of) Gromov convergence theorem in \cite{MS2} applies\footnote{The Gromov convergence applies, because on the open ends of $A_a$ we already know that $\{u_{1,a}\}_{a\in \N}$ uniformly converges to $u_{1,\infty,1}$ and $u_{1,\infty,2}$, and in the middle the sequence is bounded with bounded energy.} to the sequence $\{u_{1,a}\}_{a\in \N}$.
+Going back to the proof of Claim 1-Part 1, by (\ref{Ctl-Im-En_e}), (the proof of) Gromov convergence theorem in \cite{MS2} applies to the sequence $\{u_{1,a}\}_{a\in \N}$.
 In the limit we get a bubble domain $\Si_\infty$ with $\De_1$ and $\De_2$ at the two ends and possibly some closed bubbles in between, and a continuous $J_{X,D}$-holomorphic map

 such that

 Since

 $\Si_\infty$ should include at least one non-trivial bubble.
 Such a non-trivial bubble would have trivial image in $D$, thus its image lives in $\ov{\cN_{X}D(c)}|_{x}$.
 This is impossible since the latter is a domain in $\C$ and there are no marked points to stabilize such a bubble.\\